sindresorhus/pify/readme.md

 const someClass = new SomeClass();

-// `someFunction` won't be able to access the class context const someFunction = pify(someClass.someFunction);

-// `someFunction` is manually binded to the class context const someFunction = pify(someClass.someFunction).bind(someClass);
+// `someFunction` is extracted from the entire promisified class, allowing it to keep it's context const {someFunction} = pify(someClass);
 ```

 ## Related